aptmcl/SupercomputingKhepri/index.md

 to use the High-Performance Computing (HPC) capability provided by one of Portugal's supercomputing centers.
-Our goal was to look at some of our previous and current research, from which we already had data regarding their computational demands, and reexecute the associated programs in a supercomputer, to assess the effective gains.
+Our goal was to look at some of our previous and current research, from which we already had data regarding their computational demands, and re-execute the associated programs in a supercomputer, to assess the effective gains.
 It was also important for us to evaluate the experience of using a supercomputer, as these tend to run operating systems with very